 It was a joyous year for members of Village UMC!
 Not only had they seen the birth of a second United Methodist Church, but it was also the year that 16 breathtaking stained glass windows were unveiled in the sanctuary of Village UMC.
 These windows had been designed and created by twenty talented members of the church using 3,554 pieces of stained glass.
 The windows depicted the four seasons of God’s World and had taken 7,000 hours and nearly a year to complete.
 It was truly a labor of love we still enjoy today.

 Reflective of the village’s continued growth, membership at Village UMC and at Christ of the Hills UMC continued to rise, it was evident a third UMC was needed in the village.
 Again, the United Methodists of Hot Springs Village pledged support for the establishment of a new third church.
 On Easter Sunday, 1999, that dream became a reality when Mountainside United Methodist Church was launched at the East gate.

 Since 1973, Village UMC has remained resilient and has continued to evolve and flourish through losses, cultural changes, and joyful growth.
 Pastors and members with vision, purpose, and resolve have woven its history and ministry.
 We embrace our connection to our sister churches and our denomination.
 Our current pastor, the Reverend Chris Hemund continues to lead the church from its past into the future.

 We are dedicated to expanding our outreach in the community; taking specific actions to connect all generations in a Spirit filled church by honoring our past while preparing for the future.

-Our vision is quite simple: to grow spiritually and to share Christ in all that we do.
+Our vision is quite simple: to connect people to God and one another, to grow spiritually and to share Christ in all that we do.

 Click here to learn more about the The United Methodist Church.